blake-regalia/graphy.js/docs/memory.dataset.fast.md

 </div>

 ## Primer
- - `Dataset` is used throughout examples in this document's code sections to refer to the module's export.
+ - `FastDataset` is used throughout examples in this document's code sections to refer to the module's export.
 This module was previously called _DatasetTree_.

 ## Contents
  - [Memory and Performance](#memory-and-performance) -- what to be aware of when using this package.
- - [Construction](#construction) -- how to create an instance of a Dataset
+ - [Construction](#construction) -- how to create an instance of a FastDataset
  - [Properties](#properties)
    - [`.size`](#property_size) -- number of quads in the dataset.
  - [Prototype Methods](#methods) --